kevindude6/unspecified-technical-assessment/README.md

 ## Getting Started
+### Summary
+This is a simple application to allow users to manage product stock, presumably for some kind of store.
+It consists of a web based UI, a Nodejs API server, and a Postgres DB.

 ### Prerequisites
 - Node v24
 - pnpm (_npm should work, but untested_)
 - docker (I use docker desktop)
 - docker compose (Included in docker desktop)

 ### Run Procedure
 1. Clone repo
 2. Cd to /backend